mamertmg/playgrounds/README.md

 ### Search result page
 - Location search implemented
-- Result of location search is displayed on map
+- Result of location search is displayed on map + as cards on the page.

 ## Usage